Teens and sex: Protecting your teen's sexual health

 - The contraceptive injection (Depo-Provera)

 Your teen will need to see a doctor to get a prescription for these types of contraceptives.
-Before scheduling the appointment, ask your daughter if she would prefer to see a female physician.
+Before scheduling the appointment, find out if she would prefer to see a female doctor.

-Explain to your teen that the doctor will:
+Explain to your teen that the doctor likely will:

-- Go over the risks and benefits of different types of birth control.
-For instance, Depo-Provera generally isn't recommended for young teens because it may affect bone mass.
+- Go over the risks and benefits of different types of birth control

 Make sure your teen understands that prescription birth control isn't a replacement for condoms.
 Prescription birth control helps prevent pregnancy, but it doesn't offer protection from sexually transmitted infections.